GTPB/IBIP19/pages/Installation.md

 # Setting up Jupyter and R kernel in the command line

-This should work on a common Ubuntu Linux computer
+This should work on a common Ubuntu Linux computer.

 Open a terminal with Windows key and then write terminal